imlokesha/imlokesha/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on various web and mobile application projects.
+- 🔭 I’m currently working on ML, DL and AI projects.
 - 🌱 I’m currently learning advanced React and Node.js.
 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about web development, JavaScript, and open-source contributions.